abdeoliveira/timepatrol/README.md

 For example, if 2 snapshots are protected and `MAXIMUM_SNAPSHOTS = 20`,
 then the maximum number of snapshots will be 22.

+* `change-comment ID 'NEW COMMENT'`: replaces current COMMENT of snapshot ID by 'NEW COMMENT'.

 * `delete`: deletes a snapshot.
 It accepts individual `ID` numbers and ranges.
 For example: `sudo timepatrol delete 1,10,20-23` will delete snapshots whose `ID`s are 1, 10, 20, 21, 22, and 23.
 The `delete` command also accepts